Muhammad (name): China

-In 2017 legislation made it illegal in China to give children names that the Chinese government deemed to "exaggerate religious fervor”.
-This prohibition included a ban on naming children Muhammad.
-The legislation was officially intended to prevent "religious extremism" among the country's Uighur minority, but may have been an act of persecution against the Uighur community.
+In 2017, legislation made it illegal in China to give children names that the Chinese government deemed to "exaggerate religious fervor”.
+This prohibition included a ban on naming children Arabic transliterations of Muhammad.
+The legislation was officially intended to prevent "religious extremism" among the country's Uyghurs, but was described by external observers as an act of persecution..
+The traditional Uyghur transliteration Memet (مەمەت; 买买提 (Mǎimǎití)) was not banned.

 Pakistan

 The government of Pakistan forbids members of its Ahmadi community from naming their children Muhammad.
 Al Jazeera reported in 2021 that blasphemy charges had been filed against Ahmadis who wrote "Mohammed" on a wedding invitation in an unspecified amount of instances.